Appa-kavi: Appakavīyamu

 Appa-kavi's Appakavīyamu is a work on grammar, and scholars Velcheru Narayana Rao and David Shulman call him "perhaps the most influential grammarian in Telugu".
 Only two chapters of this text survive - those on phonology and metrics.

 In his introduction to Appakavīyamu, Appa-kavi narrates the following legend: when he was living in the Kamepalli village in the Palnadu region (probably in present-day Guntur district), he had declared his intention to write a book.
 One evening, in the Shaka year 1578 (1656 CE), he worshipped Krishna and talked to scholars about the Puranas before going to sleep.
 That night, the god Vishnu appeared in his dream, and told him that the earlier poet Nannaya had composed a Sanskrit-language work on Telugu grammar, with help of Narayana-bhatta.
 This work, titled Andhra-shabda-chintamani ("Magic Jewel of Telugu Words"), contained five chapters with 82 verses in the Arya metre.
 Using the rules outlined in this book, Nannaya composed Mahabharata, the first poem in the Telugu language.
 Bhimana, who was jealous of Nannaya, stole and destroyed Andhra-shabda-chintamani by throwing it in the Godavari River.
 Since no Telugu grammar rules now survived, a well-known poet from Dakshavati made a rule that a poet should use a word only if it is attested in Nannaya's Mahabharata.
 The subsequent great poets, such as Tikkana, adhered to this rule.
 Tatana (Vellanki Tatam Bhattu who wrote Sulakshana-saramu) and Nutana-Dandi (Ketana) covered a little Telugu grammar, but their works were not comparable to that of Nannaya.
 Unknown to others, King Rajaraja-narendra's son Saranga-dhara, an immortal siddha, had memorized Nannaya's grammar.
 He gave a written copy of Nannaya's work to Bala-sarasvati near Matanga Hill (at Vijayanagara), and Bala-sarasvati wrote a Telugu gloss (commentary) on the work.
 Vishnu told Appa-kavi that next morning, a Brahmin from Matanga Hill would visit him and give him a copy of Nannaya's work.
-Vishnu aksed Appa-kavi to elaborate Nannaya's work in Telugu language.
+Vishnu asked Appa-kavi to elaborate Nannaya's work in Telugu language.
 Appa-kavi's maternal relatives, who included noted authors, convinced him to write the book.
 He then composed Appakavīyamu, and dedicated the book to Vishnu.